kroxylicious/kroxylicious/README.md

 ## Build

-Java, version 19 or newer, and Apache Maven are required for building this project.
+JDK version 19 or newer, and Apache Maven are required for building this project.

-Technically we currently only require Java 11+ for `src/main` but Java 19+ is used for `src/test`.
-This will probably change when we move to Netty 5.
+Kroxylicious targets language level 17, except for the `integrationtests` module which targets 19 to access some new language features.

 Build the project like this: